-When I choose to express something that I believe will be difficult or challenging for the other person to hear, I find that devoting a few sentences, as a preface to the intended communication, can be very helpful.
+When I choose to express something that I believe will be difficult or challenging for the other person to hear, I find that devoting a few sentences as a preface to the intended communication can be very helpful.
 In other words, I set up the discourse to better the chance that I’ll be heard.
 We need to set the stage so that our words won’t fall on deaf ears.
-Runners stretch before they run, pitchers warm up before pitching to the hitter, and we study before taking a test.
-Just as importantly, we need to ease into a challenging exchange rather than simply dive in.
+Runners stretch before they run, pitchers warm-up before pitching to the hitter, and we study before taking a test.
+Just as importantly, we need to ease into a challenging exchange rather than simply diving in.

 Getting Beneath the Anger

 Should we launch into anger, we can rest assured that the other individual is no longer listening.
 Anger is a mask for fear, sadness, or pain.
 Anger comes to the forefront because it is a far more accessible emotion (although not as primary) than the vulnerable feelings that hide beneath the fury.

 When we preface and share our hurt or concerns in a thoughtful manner, however, we increase the chances of the other individual listening to us.
 When we express vulnerability, we’re likely to be heard, whereas our angry proclamations are typically nullified.
 Acting strong is pointless and defensive, whereas embracing your vulnerability opens the communication.